2026 MCAT Study Guide — Everything You Need to Prepare

 “Smarter, not harder” is a good rule for most things in life.
 Why put in more energy than you need to in order to succeed?
 It’s not about the sheer amount of time you spend studying.
 Carefully build a study plan that focuses on efficiency, effectiveness, and results.

-More hours spent studying and simply “keeping busy” isn’t better and will likely end in worse results due to stress and burnout.
+More hours spent studying and simply “keeping busy” aren’t better and will likely lead to worse results due to stress and burnout.
 You need to focus on what will yield the best results based on your own unique strengths and weaknesses, study preferences, schedule, and personal wellness.

 Practice active versus passive study techniques.
-Although repetition is important, it takes much longer to consolidate key facts to memory than if you were to spend that same time practicing active learning, such as with practice questions and flashcards.
+Although repetition is essential, it takes much longer to consolidate key facts into memory than if you were to spend that same time practicing active learning, such as with practice questions and flashcards.

 Make smart, tactical decisions about how, when, and what you study, and prioritize active study techniques in order to optimize any time spent studying.